What is Ontario Doing?

 - Asian carps prefer cool to moderate water temperatures, like those found near the shores of the Great Lakes.
 If Asian carps become established in Ontario’s waters, they would eat the food supply that our native fish depend on.

 - In addition to consuming large amounts of plankton (Silver Carp and Bighead Carp), vegetation (Grass Carp), and native clams (Black Carp), Asian carps would outcompete our native species for space, growing quickly and reaching dense numbers.

 - The decline of native fish species through direct competition for food and space would damage the sport and commercial fishery in Ontario, which brings millions of dollars a year into the province’s economy.

 - Silver Carp are a hazard for boaters, since the vibration of boat propellers can make Silver Carp jump up to three metres out of the water.
 Boaters and water-skiers in areas of the Mississippi and Illinois rivers have been seriously injured by jumping fish.

 How to identify Asian carps

 Bighead and Silver Carp represent the most severe threat to Ontario’s waters.
 Grass Carp are the most imminent threat to Ontario’s waters.

-- Typically two to four kilograms; up to 40 kilograms in weight and more than a metre in length.
+- Typically 2-4 kg; up to 40 kg in weight and more than a metre in length.